nicholasbs/jquery-tiny-validation/README.md

 #About

 **TinyValidation** is a jQuery plugin for simple form validation.
 It validates fields using built-in validators (`notEmpty`, `email`, `matchesOtherField`) and/or custom validation functions.
-You specify which form elements to validate through a `data-validate` HTML attribute, which is a comma-separated list of validators to run for that element.
+You specify which form elements to validate through a `data-validate` HTML attribute, which is a comma- or space-separated list of validators to run for that element.
 The `matchesOtherField` validator checks that the value passed matches the value of another element.
 The other element is determined via a selector specified via the `data-match-field-selector`.
 This is useful when implementing confirmation fields, e.g., password confirmations.

 ##Example